realityexpander/jpages/src/main/java/org/elegantobjects/jpages/LibraryApp/README.md

   - Yegor Bugayenko's lecture series on OOP and book Elegant Objects.
   - David West, PhD's book "Object Thinking"

+<i>"The key in making great and growable systems is much more to design how its modules communicate rather than what<br>
+ their internal properties and behaviors should be." –– <b>Alan Kay</b></i>

 ## Contents

 - [Developer Experience is Paramount](#developer-experience-is-paramount)